microsoft/covid-vaccine-bot/policies.md

 | scheduling_phone | [602-542-1000](tel:602-542-1000) |

-## Arizona Active Phase (1b)
+## Arizona Active Phase (1c)

+* Are you age 55+?
 * Are you a healthcare or healthcare support worker?
-* Are you a long-term care resident, or do you work in a long-term care facility?
+* Are you a long term care resident or work in a long term care facility?
 * Are you an education or child-care worker?
-* Are you age 65+?
 * Are you classified as an essential worker?
 	* EMTs, paramedics, firefighters, police/law enforcement, and corrections staff are eligible in the entire state.